CQUPTAI/CRFD-25/README.md

 <img src="./illustrationofCRFD-25dataset.jpg" style="max-width:100%;height:auto;">

 # 🔍 Introduction
-We show "food and drink.csv" and "restaurant.csv" of three main cities in China including Beijing,Shanghai and Guangzhou. <br>
+We have selected data from three major cities in China—Beijing, Shanghai, and Guangzhou—for both "food and drink.csv" and "restaurant.csv".<br>
 ## food and drink.csv
 For the "food and drink.csv", we define 16 types of labels.
 For the intrinsic attribute, there are 8 attributes like city_id, restaurant_id, price, etc.
 ```bash